itispaleocapa/paleobooks/Tools/AmazonScraper/README.md

 ```
 And follow the on-screen instructions.

-### Sample output
+### Samples outputs
-In the `sample` directory there are the output files of the school years 2019/2020 and 2020/2021.
+In the `samples` directory there are the output files of the school years 2019/2020 and 2020/2021.